isomerpages/nlb-biblioasia/_jan-2010/The Itinerario: The Key to the East.md

 Though the *Reysgheschrif*t was officially published in 1596, Cornelius De Houtman had taken manuscripts of the book on his voyage to the East a year earlier.[^15] The Dutch navigator De Houtman and his brother were previously arrested by the Portuguese for attempting to steal their maps of trade routes to the East, but the newly formed Dutch Company of the Far East[^16] paid for their release and, with Linschoten’s publication in hand, they left with a convoy of four ships for the Moluccas and the treasures of the Spice Islands.
 Following the directions of Linschoten, De Houtman proceeded via the Sunda Strait rather than the Malacca Strait.[^17] By 1596, trade agreements were signed with Java, Sumatra and Bali and the dominance of the Dutch over the Malay Archipelago was sealed.
 The Dutch would remain there for more than three centuries.

-The English edition was published in 1598 entitled *Iohn Huighen van Linschoten his Discours of Voyages into ye Easte & West Indies*.
+The English edition was published in 1598 entitled *Iohn Huighen van Linschoten his Discours of Voyages into ye Easte &amp; West Indies*.
 It was Linschoten who sought to have the English version published and Iohn Wolfe rose to the task, encouraged by another travel buff, Richard Hakluyt.
 Wolfe dedicated the English publication to Julius Caesar, Judge of the British High Court of Admiralty.
 It was Hakluyt who recommended this title as an indispensable pilot for shipmen of the newly formed East India Company.

 A German translation was published the same year as the English and by 1599, there were two Latin versions, namely one in Frankfurt and another in Amsterdam.
 The French translation was first published in 1610 and again in 1619 and 1638.
 Subsequent Dutch editions were released in 1604, 1614, 1623 and 1644.
 Although the *Itinerario* was republished in English, namely by the Hakluyt Society in 1885, the Reysghescrift remained out-of-print despite its popularity in the 16th and 17th centuries.